 When you first get your orchid, it will likely be in bloom.
 Obviously, you want to prolong the bloom as long as possible, so whatever the tag says, here are a few tips that can help.

 First, most gift orchids are potted in the wrong conditions for long-term growth.
 They are potted in plastic and packed with moss around the roots.
 In nature, orchids typically grow on trees and their roots are water-gathering organs that need loads of fresh air flow to be healthy.
 Orchids with wet roots are susceptible to root rot and other problems.
+While the current container may not be ideal, you never want to repot a blooming orchid.
+It's too stressful on the plant and it will drop its blooms.

 Instead of repotting, it's better to hold off on the water.
 Don't worry!
 Most people who are new to orchids think the plants needs loads of water to grow well, but it's just not true.
 Unless your orchids are growing in the open air, suspended in baskets where they can completely dry out within an hour of being watered, your orchid actually needs very little water.
 So here's a great piece of advice: Every time you think you want to water, wait three days.
 Or a week.
 Your plant won't suffer.